TahaMoiz-4/logistics-management/documentation/Mobile App User Flow.md

 > what each screen contains (see [Frontend & Mobile Features.md](Frontend%20%26%20Mobile%20Features.md)
 > for that), but the order things happen in, and what the worker sees at each step.
 >
-> Screens are marked with `[Screenshot: ...]` placeholders — drop real screenshots in
-> wherever you see one.

 ---